bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/microsoft-iis/index.rst

 execute the powershell script :download:`iis-proxy-setup.ps1`.
 Right click on the file and click :guilabel:`Run with PowerShell`.

+The first time, when you execute this script, you may be asked for a :guilabel:`Execution Policy Change` so that this script can be executed.
+You need to answer this question with :guilabel:`[A] Yes to All`.

 This script will guide you to set up IIS as reverse proxy for the |ivy-engine|.
 It is divided into several parts: